dataformsjs/dataformsjs/docs/i18n-translations.md

 In the main file above search for `i18n-menu` and add the new language so it shows on the nav menus.
 There are two locations (one for desktop and one for mobile).
 Also search for `app.plugins.i18n.currentLocale` and make needed changes so the language links to the translated GitHub readme.

+For React Files search for `const supportedLocales =` and then add the language to the array.
+As of 12/2019 there are 2 files that need to be updated.

 The order of languages for the Nav Menu will be initially based on global internet usage for each language; however this may change in the future:

 https://en.wikipedia.org/wiki/Languages_used_on_the_Internet